On inertial types of elliptic curves: Introduction

+Let us also highlight Theorem~\ref{Inertia field determine the type}, as it is crucial to obtain the above results; it states that an inertial type $\tau$ arising on an elliptic curves is determined by its kernel.
+In other words, the extension of $F^{un}$ cut out by $\tau$ determines $\tau$.

+We have also made the above results computationally accessible.
+To this end, we first give equivalent formulations of our main theorems in terms of inertia characters, namely, Theorems~\ref{T: explicit conditions p=3} and~\ref{T: explicit conditions p=2}, respectively.
+Then, based on this formulation, we discuss in Section~\ref{S: algo} an algorithm that determines a complete classification of inertial types arising from elliptic curves defined over a given~$F$; this algorithm has been fully implemented in {\tt Magma}~\cite{magma}.
+As an application, for $p=2$ and $p=3$, we computed and tabulated all inertial types arising from elliptic curves defined over all quadratic and cubic extensions of~$\Q_p$; the algorithm can be found in~\cite{MAGMAFiles} and the list of types in~\cite{InTypeWebPage}.
+Since the description of types for $p \geq 5$ is uniform and well known, this effectively creates a database of all inertial types arising from elliptic curves over any $F$ with $[F:\Q_p] \leq 3$; to keep expanding this database it suffices to run our algorithm once over any new field~$F$.

-The Galois representations arising on the $\ell$-adic Tate module of an elliptic curve $E$ defined over extensions $F/\Q_p$ with $p \neq \ell$ have been studied by several authors, including the work of Dokchitser--Dokchitser~\cite{Dokchitser_2008} and Coppola~\cite{NirvannaWild2-adic, NirvannaWild3-adic, NirvannaWildCyclic}.
+The Galois representations arising on the $\ell$-adic Tate module of an elliptic curve $E$ defined over extensions $F/\Q_p$ with $p \neq \ell$ have been studied by several authors, including the work of Dokchitser--Dokchitser~\cite{Dokchitser_2008} and Coppola~\cite{NirvannaWild3-adic, NirvannaWild2-adic, NirvannaWildCyclic}.
 These works provide a description of the representation of inertia as an abstract group together with the image of Frobenius; moreover, in most cases, they describe a recipe to compute the field fixed by their kernel, from a given Weierstrass model for $E$.
+A key difference between these works and the approach we take here is that we analyze inertial types using the classification of local Galois representations into principal series, Steinberg and supercuspidal representations (as done in~\cite{dembélé2024galoisinertialtypeselliptic}).
+This allows us to split the types not in terms of its image as an abstract group but rather in terms of how they arise; for instance, there are inertial types with image $Q_8$ that are both ramified supercuspidal and exceptional and they need to be treated differently in order to obtain a complete explicit description.
+Moreover, for a concrete field~$F$ our algorithm classifies all types over~$F$, hence we know exactly how many inertial types there are at each conductor and what is the fixed fields by their kernels; this level of detail has applications to Diophantine equations as discussed at length in~\cite{BCDFmulti}.
+It is also common in Diophantine applications to have partial information about the inertial type, for example, that it is supercuspidal induced from a certain quadratic $K/F$.
+Our treatment allows to narrow the search by including additional constraints lowering drastically the amount of computations needed, which makes possible to find all inertial types with these constrains even for large fields.